 JOHN: Thank you.

-BRET: I just had a practical question.
+QUESTION: I just had a practical question.
 I’ve heard before, a couple of times, about the way you apologize to people, so this is just a practical wisdom question for me to grow from.
-I just would like to know do you’ve got like a policy...I’ve heard just as an example, Dick Mayhue said that he had a lady write you and say that she had appreciated your ministry but she was going to stop supporting it because she had found out that you were stealing all your material from her pastor.
+I’d just like to know, have you got like a policy - I’ve heard like, just as an example, Dick Mayhew said that he had a lady write you and say that she had appreciated your ministry but she was going to stop supporting it because she had found out that you were stealing all your material from her pastor.

-BRET: And you wrote her back and apologized.
+QUESTION: And you wrote her back and apologized.

-Yeah, first of all, I can’t keep up with all my critics.
-So I learned along time ago not to try to defend myself.
-Just to write back some kind of a letter that says thank you for the criticism, thank you for pointing these things out.
-If there’s been anything that I’ve done that offended you, I’m sorry for that.
-Pray for me.
+Yeah, I’m - first of all, I can’t keep up with all my critics, so I learned a long time ago not to try to defend myself, just to write back some kind of a letter that says thank you for the criticism, thank you for pointing these things out, if there’s been anything that I’ve done that offended you, I’m sorry for that, pray for me.
 And just go on.
-I just don’t think you...I never want to be backed into a position of being defensive.
+I just don’t think you - I never want to be backed into a position of being defensive.

-Because if the truth were known...Look, I’m not perfect, I know that.
+Because if the truth were known - look, I’m not perfect, I know that.
 And if you happen to pick the wrong thing to criticize me for, you could just as well have picked the right thing to criticize me for.
 So who am I to defend myself?
 I will defend the people around me.
 If people come to me to criticize the people I work with, they’re going to find me an unwilling hearer.
-I don’t take people’s criticism of the people that serve the Lord with me or in the circle of faithfulness.
-I don’t take that very well.
-I will defend them.
-I will always defend them until I have reason not to.
-But when it comes to myself, I...you know, it’s kind of like the Old Testament, “Let your praise be in another man’s lips.”
-I’m not going to spend my whole life trying to defend myself.

-So finally, as it all began to mount, that’s like pouring gas on a fire, you know, you do that.
-It came even hotter.
+Well, she didn’t say anything.
+She just started firing back at these people.
+Stuff like this: “How dare you?
+You don’t know my father.
+I know my father and he does not do that.”
+So finally, as it all began to mount, that’s like pouring gas on a fire, you know?
+You do that, it came even hotter.
 And finally she told me about it and I said, “Stop doing that.
 That’s what they want.
 Are you kidding?
 You’ve just fed the monster.
 They’ve got John MacArthur’s daughter reacting to them.
 That’s what they’re after.”

-So I just don’t think...I don’t think there’s any virtue in that.
+So I just don’t think - I just don’t think there’s any virtue in that.
 You just keep teaching the Word.
-You know, I’ve said this many, many times, time and truth go hand in hand.
+You know, I’ve said this many, many times, time and truth go hand-in-hand.
 Given enough time, the truth about a person will be told.
 And you just keep doing what you do, do it faithfully, do the best you can do.
 Don’t defend yourself.
 Just encourage people if they criticize you, thank them and say, “Pray for me.”
 And just move on and let God be your defender.
 And let time and truth be your defender.
 I mean, that’s a better way, as far as I’m concerned.
 Okay?
 Good question.

-AMY: Hi, Dr. MacArthur, my name is Amy.
+QUESTION: Hi, Dr. MacArthur, my name is Amy.

 JOHN: Hi, Amy.

 JOHN: Good question.
-The best way to understand that is this, that when Christ emptied Himself as it says in Philippians 2, and took upon Him the form of a servant, He yielded up His own personal will.
+The best way to understand that is this, that when Christ emptied Himself, as it says in Philippians 2, and took upon Him the form of a servant, He yielded up His own personal will.
 He said over and over, as we have noted many times, “I only do what the Father shows me to do.
 I only do what the Father tells me to do.
 I only do what the Father does.
 I only do it when He says to do it.”

 The self-emptying, however, is more than that.
 It is more than just a willingness to do the Father’s will in the Father’s time.
 It is a yielding up of prerogatives within His own power.
-For example, He said if I wanted to I could call a legion of angels.
-Right?
-But I won’t.
-He yielded to the Father’s will and He yielded to the Spirit’s power so that if you, and this comes out in Matthew chapter 12, if you said of Jesus He does what He does by the power of Satan, that’s what the leaders said, He says you have blasphemed the Holy Spirit.
-Which is to say what He does He does by the Spirit.
+For example, He said, “If I wanted to, I could call a legion of angels,” right?
+“But I won’t.”
+He yielded to the Father’s will and He yielded to the Spirit’s power so that if you - and this comes out in Matthew chapter 12, if you said of Jesus He does what He does by the power of Satan, that’s what the leaders said, He says you have blasphemed the Holy Spirit.
+Which is to say that what He does, He does by the Spirit.

-This comes into clear focus, if you understand from the very beginning, that He was conceived in the womb of Mary by the Holy Spirit.
-He was at His baptism being baptized by John the recipient of the Holy Spirit in a symbolic way when the Spirit came like a dove and settled upon Him.
+This comes into clear focus if you understand from the very beginning that He was conceived in the womb of Mary by the Holy Spirit.
+He was at His baptism, being baptized by John, the recipient of the Holy Spirit in a symbolic way when the Spirit came like a dove and settled upon Him.
 This was a demonstration of now that He’s going to launch into His ministry, it’s going to be empowered by the Holy Spirit.
 So that’s the way to understand that.

-Now Jesus said in that last night in that Upper Room with the disciples, He said, “When the Holy Spirit comes, He will speak of Me.”
+Now, Jesus said in that last night in that upper room with the disciples, He said, “When the Holy Spirit comes, He will speak of me.”
 So the ministry of the Holy Spirit now is to point us to Christ.
 In His humiliation, Christ pointed to the Holy Spirit as the source of His power.
 In His exaltation, in His saving work, the Holy Spirit comes to point us to Christ.
 Okay?
 Good question, Amy.

-AMY: Thank you.
+QUESTION: Thank you.